eric40065/SAND/README.md

 3. Utilize line 473 to create the simulated dataset.

 ## 1.2 Real Data
+For the convenience, we include the real data in the `.zip` file under `Data/IID/RealData/UK` and `Data/NonIID/RealData/UK`.
+Please go to step 4 directly.

 To work with real data, please obtain the UK electricity dataset from [this link](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london).
 Then, follow these steps:

 1. Download the data from the `halfhourly_dataset` folder from the above link.